Working With a Bankruptcy Attorney: Questions To Prepare For

 - Do you anticipate a substantial change in your expenses in the immediate future?

-- List the years in which your debt was incurred
+- Can you list the years in which your debt was incurred?

 - Who is your current employer?

 - How long have you been at your current job?

 - How often are you paid?